-It is readily apparent that the final result is not an atomic term and that (20) is therefore not satisfied.
-Lastly, let us consider copy raising:
+- It is readily apparent that the final result is not an atomic term and that (19) is therefore not satisfied. - Lastly, let us consider copy raising:

-- (31) a.
-Tom seems like he is laughing. - b.
-Tom verkar som om han skrattar.T. seems as if he laughs 'Tom seems as if he is laughing.'
+(29) a.
+Tom seems like he is laughing.

-In both English and Swedish, the copy-raised subject serves as the PSOURCE.

-This is captured by embedding the copy raising verb's meaning in the following meaning constructor:

-(32) $$\lambda x \lambda P \lambda s.\mathbf{seem}(s, P(x)) \wedge PSOURCE(s) = x:$$

-SUBJECT/PSOURCE $\multimap$ (SUBJECT $\multimap$ COMPLEMENT) $\multimap$ EVENT $\multimap$ RESULT

-Notice that for non-expletive variants (i.e., true copy raising), there is no existential closure, since we want the matrix copy raising subject to be the PSOURCE.
-In the syntactic analysis of Asudeh (2012) and Asudeh and Toivonen (2012), the copy-raised subject is structure-shared with the implicit subject of the predicative like/som complement and the copy raising verb composes its subject with the property corresponding to its complement.
-From a resource-logical perspective, the important aspect of the linear logic term in (32) is that the only consumer of the matrix subject/PSOURCE is the copy raising verb.
-If a $p\mathring{a}$ -PP modifies a copy raising verb, there are two possible proofs, but neither terminates in an atomic linear logic term.
+- b.
+Tom verkar som om han skrattar.T. seems as if he laughs 'Tom seems as if he is laughing.' - In both English and Swedish, the copy-raised subject serves as the PSOURCE. - This is captured by embedding the copy raising verb's meaning in the following meaning constructor: - (30) $\lambda x \lambda P \lambda s.seem(s, P(x)) \land PSOURCE(s) = x$ : SUBJECT/PSOURCE $\multimap$ (SUBJECT $\multimap$ COMPLEMENT) $\multimap$ EVENT $\multimap$ RESULT - Notice that for non-expletive variants (i.e., true copy raising), there is no existential closure, since we want the matrix copy raising subject to be the PSOURCE. - In our syntactic analysis (Asudeh and Toivonen 2012, Asudeh 2012), the copy-raised subject is structureshared with the implicit subject of the predicative like/som complement and the copy raising verb composes its subject with the property corresponding to its complement. - From a resource-logical perspective, the important aspect of the linear logic term in (30) is that the only consumer of the matrix subject/PSOURCE is the copy raising verb. - If a på-PP modifies a copy raising verb, there are two possible proofs, but neither terminates in an atomic linear logic term.

-The first possibility is if the copy raising verb composes with its subject directly.
-There is then no dependency on a PSOURCE left in the proof and the $p\mathring{a}$ -PP modifier cannot find its scope.
+- The first possibility is if the copy raising verb composes with its subject directly. - There is then no dependency on a PSOURCE left in the proof and the på-PP modifier cannot find its scope.
 This is shown schematically here: